-- To locate the loudspeaker, see the Quick Start Guide, 'Keys and parts'.
+- To locate the loudspeaker, see the Quick start guide, 'Keys and parts'.

-Important: Do not hold the phone near your ear when the loudspeaker is in use, because the volume may be extremely loud.
+- Important: Do not hold the phone near your ear when the loudspeaker is in use, because the volume may be extremely loud. - To turn off the loudspeaker when you have an active call or are listening to a sound, press (2).

-🗾 File manager - managing memory
+File manager

 Many features of the phone use memory to store data.
-These features include contacts, messages, images, ringing tones, calendar and to-do notes, documents, and downloaded
+These features include contacts, messages, images, ringing tones, calendar and to-do notes, documents, and downloaded applications.
+The free memory available depends on how much data is already saved in the phone memory.
+You can use a memory card as extra storage space.
+Memory cards are rewritable, so you can delete and save data on a memory card.